Georges Bonnet

 Georges-Étienne Bonnet (/fr/; 23 July 1889 – 18 June 1973) was a French politician who served as foreign minister in 1938 and 1939 and was a leading figure in the Radical Party.
+He advocated for the maximum appeasement of Hitler prior to the Second World War.

 Early life and career

 Bonnet was born in Bassillac, Dordogne, the son of a lawyer.
 Bonnet's father worked at the Cour de cassation and used his wealth to give his son the best education that money could buy in France.
 Bonnet was educated the elite Lycée Henri IV, École supérieure des hautes études and École des sciences politiques.
 Bonnet studied law and political science at the École Libre des Sciences Politiques and University of Paris.

 Bonnet began his career as an auditeur at the Conseil d'État.
 In 1911, he launched his political career after he married Odette Pelletan, the granddaughter of Eugène Pelletan.
 Bonnet's wife, often known as Madame Soutien-Georges, ran a salon and had great ambitions for her husband.
 One contemporary reported that Madame Bonnet was "so wildly ambitious for her husband that when a new ministry was being formed he was afraid to go home at night unless he had captured a post for himself."
 Many privately mocked Bonnet for the way in which his wife dominated him.
 Bonnet's wife's nickname was a French pun on the word for brassiere (soutien-gorge) and was both a reference to Madame Bonnet and to the size of her breasts.

 In 1914, Bonnet joined the French Army.
 During his service during the First World War, Bonnet was a much-decorated soldier who won the Croix de guerre medal for bravery under fire. in 1918 he served as director of demobilization.
 Bonnet served as the editor on Alfred de Tarde's book L'âme du soldat (The Soul of a Soldier).
 Bonnet highlighted the passage by de Tarde in which he wrote: "The France of 1914-1917 is more sincerely democratic than it has ever been, and she is in love with command".
 As an upper-class man, Bonnet was in some awe of the camaraderie and fighting spirit of the mostly lower-class poilus and saw it as his duty to record their experiences.
 Bonnet seemed to have been jealous of the toughness of the ordinary French soldiers, who lived under conditions that he could never accept.
 Bonnet often recounted the story of a poilu, named Lauteau, a happily married man with two children, who was killed while displaying a reckless disregard for his own life while he was repairing a telephone wire that had been severed by German artillery.
 Bonnet used the story of Lauteau as an example of the Union sacrée in action, as he argued in his 1919 book Lettres à un bourgeois de 1914 that it was love of la patrie that had inspired the poilus to resist.